Dressing-de-Laurianne/backend/README.md

 ## TODO

 - Check the environment to production mode (update settings, security, etc.).
-- Add tests to each API endpoints.
+- Check tests to each API endpoints.
 - Adapt the front to use this new API version.